Create a webhook automation

 If the webhook's access token is stored in a secret, you must *also* complete the next step to specify the secret as the access token.

-7. To verify that the W\&B can connect and authenticate to the endpoint:
+7. To verify that W\&B can connect and authenticate to the endpoint:

 1. Optionally, provide a payload to test.
 To refer to a secret the webhook has access to in the payload, prefix its name with `$`.
-This payload is only used for testing and is not saved.
-You configure an automation's payload when you [create the automation](#create-a-webhook-automation).
-See [Troubleshoot your webhook](#troubleshoot-your-webhook) to view where the secret and access token are specified in the `POST` request.
+W\&B uses this payload only for testing and doesn't save it.
+You configure an automation's payload when you [create the automation](#create-an-automation).
+For more information about where the secret and access token appear in the `POST` request, see [Troubleshoot your webhook](#troubleshoot-your-webhook).

 2. Click **Test**.
 W\&B attempts to connect to the webhook's endpoint using the credentials you configured.
 If you provided a payload, W\&B sends it.

-If the test does not succeed, verify the webhook's configuration and try again.
+If the test doesn't succeed, verify the webhook's configuration and try again.
 If necessary, refer to [Troubleshoot your webhook](#troubleshoot-your-webhook).

 <Frame>